superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

 torch.save(model.state_dict(), 'trained_model.pth')
 ```

-## A movie recommendation system
+## Implementing our movie RecSys

-To create our movie recommendation system, we'll implement a process where users input a movie title, and we generate relevant recommendations based on that input.
-Key to this approach is utilizing Doc2Vec embeddings, which we'll store in a vector database for efficient retrieval.

-Here's how it works: When a user enters a movie title as a query, we'll first retrieve its embeddings from our vector database.
-With these embeddings in hand, our next step involves identifying 'n' number of movies whose embeddings closely resemble those of our query movie.
-We can achieve this by employing similarity metrics such as cosine similarity or by determining the smallest Euclidean distances.
-By leveraging these techniques, our system will provide users with personalized movie recommendations that are closely aligned with their initial movie interests.
+To complete our movie recommendation system, we implement a process where users input a movie title as a query, for which we'll generate relevant recommendations.
+After the user enters their query, our system first retrieves Doc2Vec embeddings from our vector database, then uses similarity metrics such as cosine similarity or determines smallest Euclidian distances - to identify 'n' number of movies whose embeddings closely resemble those of the user's query movie.
+...provide users with personalized movie recommendations that are closely aligned with their initial movie interests.
 This approach ensures an intuitive and effective recommendation process tailored to individual preferences based on the genres.

+### Setting up our vector DB

-For simplification, I've opted to use [LanceDB](https://lancedb.com/), an open-source vector database known for its blazing speed, high-level security (since our data remains local), versioning, and built-in search capabilities.
+We're using [LanceDB](https://lancedb.com/) vector database because it's open source, fast, has high-level security (our data is local), versioning, and built-in search capabilities.

 ```python
 import lancedb